Post Malone (song)

-"Post Malone" is a song by Dutch DJ Sam Feldt featuring Dutch singer Rani.
+"Post Malone" is a song by Dutch DJ Sam Feldt featuring singer Rani.
 It was released on 24 May 2019 through Spinnin' Records as a single from Feldt's Magnets EP.
 The music video was directed by Deni Kukura and features drag queens Ma'maQueen, Abby Omg and Inga Shubskaya.

 Lyrics

 The song was referred to as an "ode" to American musician Post Malone and features the lines "Tonight, we go all night long / We party like Post Malone!".